As an Amazon Associate I earn from qualifying purchases.

 - The jogging stroller was boxier, and it was easier to get in the SUV, however, I could barely put anything else back there.
 It was awesome when taking the boys for walks or going to the park.

 - A sling, wrap, or baby carrier – I had several slings, but never felt comfortable with them.
 I ended up getting a Moby Wrap, which I loved until my kids got a little bigger.
 Then I loved the LilleBaby and ErgoBaby Carriers.
 It allowed me to be handsfree to clean or grocery shopping, and so much more!
 It is an absolute necessity.
+If you would like to read more on baby wearing while pregnant I wrote a whole thing especially on that because it was such a life saver.

 - A distraction – I recommend you find something that can hold your older child’s attention with limited effort on your part.
 Whether it’s a Baby Einstein DVD or a noisy, flashy toy… let go of your high standards for a few minutes a day when you need to.
 There will be times when your newborn needs you, and the older child is not napping, eating, or otherwise engaged in an activity.
 Having a backup plan, when needed can help save your day.